czimm79/MuControl/README.md

 ## Changelog

 #### Version 1.0.3
-Fixed bug where on certain computers the gamepad thread was not being terminated resulted in a laggy experience.
+Fixed bug where on certain computers the gamepad thread was not being terminated, resulting in a laggy experience.
 If it does not close, it is now forcefully terminated.

 #### Version 1.0.2